Ssid05/Holographic/replit.md

 ## User Flow
 1. Landing page loads with Apple-style design
 2. Click "Try Demo" or "Experience Demo" to enter
-3. Complete hand registration (4 steps)
+3. Immediately access the holographic interface (no registration steps)
-4. Access the holographic interface with 6 apps
+4. Camera initializes automatically for gesture tracking
-5. Use gestures or voice commands to interact
+5. Use gestures or voice commands to interact with 6 apps

 ## Voice Commands
 - "Open assistant/weather/calculator/notes/music/dashboard"